silnrsi/font-lisu-bosa/documentation/source/support.md

 ## Language Software Community

-For person-to-person support visit the [SIL Language Software Community](https://community.software.sil.org/c/silfonts), where font developers and users can help each other.
+For person-to-person support, visit the [SIL Language Software Community](https://community.software.sil.org/c/silfonts), where font developers and users can help each other.
 These support discussions can also help others in the future.

 ## Reporting bugs and feature requests

-If you have a bug to report or a suggestion for how we could improve the fonts please create an issue in the [Github Lisu Bosa project](https://github.com/silnrsi/font-lisu-bosa/issues) or contact us directly.
+If you have a bug to report or a suggestion for how we could improve the fonts, please create an issue in the [Github Lisu Bosa project](https://github.com/silnrsi/font-lisu-bosa/issues) or contact us directly.

 ## Contact form